zilbers/analytics-challenge-boilerplate/README.md

 ## Getting Started

-clone this repo and build your project on top of it.
+Clone this repo and build your project on top of it.

-- setup server
+- Setup server
     1. `cd server`
     3. `npm i`
     3. `npm start` in `/server`. (yes, in server)
     4. `npm run test` - runs backend tests (required to pass).
-- setup client
+- Setup client
     1. `cd client`
     3. `npm i`
     3. `npm start` in `/client`. this can take a while
-- after installing all dependencies, you can also use `npm run dev` in in either folder to run both concurrently.
+- After installing all dependencies, you can also use `npm run dev` in in either folder to run both concurrently.

-- note: do not delete the root folder's package.json, it is necessary.
+- Note: do not delete the root folder's package.json, it is necessary.

-### other useful commands:
+### Other useful commands:
 - /server
     - `npm run db:seed` - reseed the database (does not affect tests.) you can determine different parameters in [.env](server/.env).
 Useful in case the existing data is has very old dates and you want newer entries.